coins/research/notes/RSA-groups-of-unknown-order.md

 n = 2 * 3 * ... * p_i - p_(i+1) * p_(i+2) * p_(i+3) * ... * p_k
 ```
 This allows us to increase `k` and provably exclude more factors without increasing the size of `n`.

+In general, the scheme described here might be interesting in situations where an ad-hoc trusted modulus is required.